Stokkseyri is a lovely little village in South Iceland, close to Eyrarbakki village, which I have told you about in another travel blog.

 At the museum, you will see two handmade shotguns made by the late Jón Björnsson from Dalvík, who was around 70 years old when he started making guns.

 All in all, he made 120 handmade shotguns, which he called Drífa.
-They became very popular as Jón Björnsson was extremely skilled in this art and his guns are masterpieces and collector's items.
+They became very popular as Jón Björnsson was highly skilled in this art, and his guns are masterpieces and collector's items.

 Páll and the descendants of Jón Björnsson managed to trace all 120 Drífa guns, which was a huge task.
-The location of these guns was a research project of the Wildlife Museum.
+The location of these guns was part of a research project by the Wildlife Museum.

 The Wildlife Museum logo

-Páll has paid homage to some of the great hunters of Iceland, f.ex. to two well-known fox hunters with an exhibition on their life and weapons.
+Páll has paid homage to some of Iceland's great hunters, e.g., two well-known fox hunters, with an exhibition on their lives and weapons.
 They are Sigurður Ásgeirsson (Siggi tófa) from Gunnarsholt and Einar Guðlaugsson from Þverá.

 Páll has held a seminar for new gun owners at the local gun club SFS for the Icelandic police, teaching them how to use firearms.